trueos/pcbsd/src-qt5/api/classes/packages.rst

 ========
-syscache
+packages
 ========

-Resources related to syscache.
+Resources related to the packages class.

 webclient
 ---------